sanyaade-teachings/livekit-tutorials-docs/docs/tutorials/application-client/react.md

 3. Run the application:

     ```bash
-    npm run dev
+    npm start
     ```

-After the server is up and running, you can test the application by visiting [`http://localhost:5080`](http://localhost:5080){:target="\_blank"}.
+Once the server is up and running, you can test the application by visiting [`http://localhost:5080`](http://localhost:5080){:target="\_blank"}.
 You should see a screen like this:

 <div class="grid-container">